slf-dot-ch/snowmicropyn/docs/install.rst

    pip install snowmicropyn==0.1.3

-You may consider using a `virtual environment`_ to separate your *snowmicropyn* projects from other projects.
-But that's already a more advanced topic.
+You may consider using a `virtual environment`_ to separate your *snowmicropyn* installation from other projects.
+But that's already an more advanced topic.

 .. _Python: https://www.python.org/